Phelimb/BIGSI/README.md

 This tool was formally named "Coloured Bloom Graph" or "CBG" in reference to the fact that it can be viewed as a coloured probabilistic de Bruijn graph.

-Documentation can be found at https://bigsi.readme.io/
+Documentation can be found at https://bigsi.readme.io/.
+An index of the microbial ENA/SRA (Dec 2016) can be queried at http://www.bigsi.io.

 # Installing without docker